Apple Pay now in 20 markets, nabs 90% of all mobile contactless transactions where active

 This is notable because it’s an early example of how Apple might potentially (not now, but in the future) provide a wallet service where it acts not just as the place where you can store other payment instruments, but becomes the payment and storage instrument itself.

 That’s not to say that Apple is only working on new use cases.
-Bailey also provided a long list of new stats that speak to new retailers that are now accepting Apple Pay, and older partners that are seeing strong use of the service:
+Bailey also provided a long list of new stats that speak to new retailers that are now accepting Apple Pay, and older partners that are seeing strong use of the service.
+Here are a few of the more notable ones:

-— Apple Pay is now at more than 50 percent of all retail locations in the U.S., including 67 of the top 100 US retailers.
+- Apple Pay is now at more than 50 percent of all retail locations in the U.S., including 67 of the top 100 US retailers.
 Full roll-outs include the supermarket chain Albertsons (2,300 locations) and Dick’s Sporting Goods (675 locations).
+This is particularly compelling in cases where cards themselves have not been enabled with contactless/NFC payment technology.

 - Bailey said that “everyday commerce” categories — transportation, ordering coffee or meals ahead of getting them, and contactless tickets — are “booming.”
 (Ticketmaster is now rolling out contactless tickets to U.S. sports stadiums and concert venues.)

-— Apple estimates that the number of transactions across everyday categories is already twice the number of transactions in traditional e-commerce, and growing five times faster than physical retail.
+- Apple estimates that the number of transactions across these everyday categories is already twice the number of transactions in traditional e-commerce, and growing five times faster than physical retail.

+As with the different use cases Apple is looking at for Apple Cash, these advances speak to how phones, smart watches and other connected devices are finding their way into our everyday lives, even if we’re not using them for direct payments for goods at points of sale.

+For those who are tied to using their cards or cash — and there are many of us out there — this also represents an opportunity for ways to expand such virtual payment services, and an opportunity for companies like Apple to create further ties into brand an customer loyalty for future purchases.

 0